Breast Cancer Diagnosis Inspires Resources and Support for Others

 That idea became the Breast Cancer Resource Expo.
 It is now an annual event where 30 to 35 vendors are present to answer questions, discuss ways to improve quality of life during treatment, and offer support and resources.
 These vendors are selected because they all have breast cancer patients in mind and can, in one way or another, assist with the breast cancer journey.

-The Breast Cancer Resource Expo will be on Saturday March 9, 2019 at the Phoenix Airport Marriott, 1101 N. 44th St, Phoenix, from 9:00am to 1:00pm.
+The Breast Cancer Resource Expo will be on Saturday March 7, 2020 at the Hilton Phoenix Chandler, 2929 W. Frye Rd., Chandler, AZ, from 9:00am to 1:00pm.
 The event is free and there is plenty of free parking.
 Vendor spaces are still available.

 There will be physical therapists, essential oils, wigs, naturopathic doctors, cancer doctors, cancer related non-profits, and many more vendors present.
 All of these organizations are available to answer questions about breast cancer that men, women, and caregivers may have.
 The atmosphere is very relaxing for guests to feel comfortable chatting with the various vendors.